emacsmirror/csv2ledger/README.md

 `c2l-matcher-regexps` is not a customisable option.
 However, if you set it to a value yourself, `csv2ledger` will not overwrite it (and ignore the value of `c2l-account-matchers-file` if it is set.).
 Just make sure that the value is set before calling any functions from `csv2ledger` (but after loading the library), and keep in mind that if you have multiple regexps matching a transaction, the first regexp that matches wins out.

-Matching an account specifically means matching the values of the fields listed in `c2l-target-match-fields` against the regexps in `c2l-matcher-regexps`.
+Matching an account specifically means matching against the values of the fields listed in `c2l-target-match-fields` against the regexps in `c2l-matcher-regexps`.
 The first regexp that matches wins.
 By default, `c2l-target-match-fields` only contains the `payee` and `description` fields, but you can add other fields to it as well.

 As an example, I set `c2l-target-match-fields` to the value `(description payee sender type)`.
 Two things are of note here: first, the order of this list determines the order in which the fields get checked.
 The default value is `(payee description)`, so the `payee` field is checked before `description`.
 I prefer for the `description` field to be checked first, because in my case it tends to contain more information than the `payee` field, so in my setup, I put `description` first.